sozalpasan1/scoobydoogame/README.md

 # YOURE DONE?
 OK COOL

+After your done in the editor, you can just close the tab.
+PlayCanvas saves everything automatically

 Now that your done editing for the day, its time to commit this puppy.

 # THIS PART A LIL COMPLEX, SO PAY ATTENTION

-Look at your projects page.
+Look at your MAIN projects page, the on you get to from clicking on your pfp in the top right.

 There should be a thumbnail (not accurate of what the acc project looks like)